 How to Save a Workbook as a Template

-Toggling "Include data?" on or off allows you to specify whether or not all of the workbook's including data will be included in the template file.
-Choosing to exclude the data will remove all data from cells, but will retain the column names and data types.
+Toggle Include data? to choose whether or not the workbook's existing data will be included in the template file.
+Excluding data will remove all cell data, but will retain the column names and Data Types.

 You can make edits to a workbook template much as you would a workbook itself.
 Simply open the template and make changes to the template.
 Changes to your template will not affect workbooks that have already been created from the template but will change any workbooks created thereafter.